 \begin{enumerate} \item We start with the intersection of areas enclosed by two contours: one of the NH$_3$ velocity dispersion and one of the NH$_3$ brightness.
 First, we find the contour where the NH$_3$ velocity dispersion ($\sigma_{\mathrm{NH}_3}$) has a non-thermal component equal to the thermal component at the median kinetic temperature measured in the targeted region.
-(See \S\ref{sec:analysis_basic} and Equation \ref{eq:sigmas} for details on the definition of velocity dispersion components.)
+(See \S\ref{sec:analysis_basic} and Equation \ref{eq:sigmaTot} for details on the definition of velocity dispersion components.)
 Second, we select the contour that corresponds to the \textit{10-$\sigma$ level}, where the NH$_3$ brightness ($T_\mathrm{peak}$) is equal to 10 times the local rms noise, to match the extents of the contiguous regions where successful fits to the NH$_3$ (1, 1) profiles were found in \citet{GAS_DR1}.
 The intersection of the areas enclosed by these two contours is then used to define an initial mask.
 By this definition, the initial mask encloses a region where we have subsonic velocity dispersion \emph{and} a signal-to-noise ratio larger than 10.